Introduction: Led Matrix Clock and Whatsapp,snapchat Notifier.

 My name is Remco.
 I'am a electronics student from Holland.
 This is my first instructable I'am writing.

-This project I will talk about is a hobby of mine.
+In this instructable project I will talk about a hobby of mine.
 I like to code and invent things.
-The project is development stage.

 First I will talk about what made me make this project.
-I worked at a company wich sold cash registers.
-Me and a colleague were talking about ledstrip's and particularity about a led called WS2812.
+I worked at a company which sold cash registers.
+Me and a colleague were talking about led-strips and particularity about a led called WS2812.
 (I will come to this later).
 We were talking about all the fun things you could do with led-strips.
 I looked to the right and I saw this cashregister.
 Then it hit me.
 I thought about using the front of the cash register with the resistive touch panel.
-I thought maybe I could create a matrix of ledstrip behind this panel and make a game behind it.
-So the company allowed me to take a broke cash register and take the front and the resistive touch panel off it.
+I thought maybe I could create a matrix of led-strips behind this panel and make a game behind it.
+So the company allowed me to take a broken cashregister and take the front and the resistive touch panel off it.
 I went to design this thing...

 Step 1: The Matrix